Woolworths Group (Australia): New ventures (2019–present)

 In March 2019, Woolworths launched a stand-alone media business called Cartology to communicate with supplier partners and customers.
 In April 2019, Woolworths established a venture capital arm called W23.

-In July 2019, the Woolworths announced the merger of its hospitality and liquor interests, including BWS, Cellarmasters, Jimmy Bring's, Dan Murphy's and ALH into a single company, Endeavour Drinks, with Woolworths holding an 85 percent stake in the new entity.
+In July 2019, the Woolworths announced the merger of its hospitality and liquor interests, including BWS, Cellarmasters, Jimmy Brings, Dan Murphy's and ALH into a single company, Endeavour Drinks, with Woolworths holding an 85 percent stake in the new entity.
 Woolworths indicated that it would explore options to divest the newly created Endeavour Drinks business in 2020, subject to shareholder approval at an annual general meeting.
 Also in 2019, Woolworths admitted to having underpaid its employees by millions of dollars.
-In 2021, it was revealed that the Woolworths underpayment of staff was more extensive than first thought More specifically, it was discovered that Woolworths salaried managers over $700,000 and the Fair Work Ombudsman looked into this further.
+In 2021, it was revealed that the Woolworths underpayment of staff was more extensive than first thought.
+More specifically, it was discovered that Woolworths underpaid salaried managers over $700,000 and the Fair Work Ombudsman looked into this further.

-In August 2020, Woolworths announced a A$552 million deal to purchase a 65 percent stake in foodservice distributor PFD Food Services, along with the entirety of PFD's property portfolio, as part of the company's push to expand into the business-to-business wholesale market.
+In August 2020, Woolworths announced a $552 million deal to purchase a 65 percent stake in foodservice distributor PFD Food Services, along with the entirety of PFD's property portfolio, as part of the company's push to expand into the business-to-business wholesale market.
 In June 2021, the Australian Competition & Consumer Commission announced that it would not oppose Woolworths' PFD deal due to insufficient evidence that the deal would cause a substantial lessening of competition.
 In 2020, Woolworths was found to have repeatedly ignored consumers who had tried to prevent receipt of marketing emails and had not attempted to improve, despite the AMCA notifying the company that they had received customer complaints.
-The company was fined $1,003,800.
+The company was fined $1 million.

 In September 2020, Woolworths and pet insurance company PetSure signed a deal to launch a new joint venture called PetCulture.
 The online business would sell pet insurance, pet food and pet-related products, and veterinary services.
 Woolworths owns 60 percent of the venture.
 PetCulture launched in April 2021.
 That month, Woolworths also paid $223 million to increased its stake in Quantium from 47 percent to 75 percent.
 Following the transaction, Woolworths and Quantium established a new joint data science and advanced analytics business called Wiq.
 In October 2020, Woolworths rebranded its supply chain function as Primary Connect with the goal of evolving it into an end-to-end service provider for the group as well as external businesses.
 In February 2021, Woolworths restructured its red meat business, creating a new standalone division called GreenStock.
+In 2021, Woolworths launched HealthyLife, an online platform which offers health and wellness advice, products and services.